pranomostro/script/README.md

 musconv: rename and restructure files to a certain standard,
-	convert music files to flac, delete the others. requires ffmpeg und fds opus2flac [FILE]: script that converts an opus file to a flac file. requires opusdec and flac.
+	convert music files to flac, delete the others. requires ffmpeg und fds opus2flac FILE: script that converts an opus file to a flac file. requires opusdec and flac.
-pfm: displays the activity in the current repo.
+pfm: displays the activity in the current git repo.
 	requires histo
 pprz: make a screenshot around every half an hour, silently
 	requires scrot.
-play [FILES]: plays a flac file in the background.
+play FILES: plays a flac file in the background.
 	requires ogg123
-rip FILENAME DIR: rips a cd into a flac file.
+rip NAME DIR: rips a cd into a flac file.
 	requires cdparanoia and flac
 r FILES: moves file(s) to ~/trash
 tb: launches the Tor browser